otterscan/otterscan/docs/custom-jsonrpc.md

 # Otterscan JSON-RPC API extensions

-The [standard Ethereum JSON-RPC APIs](https://ethereum.org/en/developers/docs/apis/json-rpc/) are very limitting and in some cases non-performant for what you can do with an archive node.
+The [standard Ethereum JSON-RPC APIs](https://ethereum.org/en/developers/docs/apis/json-rpc/) are very limited and in some cases non-performant for what you can do with an archive node.

 There is plenty of useful data that can be extracted and we implemented some extra RPC methods for them.